Skip to main content

 Create a values file as given below and replace the following values:

 • CONTROL_PLANE_URL: Your control plane URL in the format company-name.truefoundry.cloud (without the https:// prefix).
-This is the same as your tenant name.
 For example, if your company name is example-company, then use example-company.truefoundry.cloud.

 • TENANT_NAME: The tenant name (same as the company name you used to create your account on TrueFoundry SaaS)